This blog post is all about the best things to do in Salem, Massachusetts during Halloween.

 A dark grey colour with little windows and light, you can enter via the back door to find a very small gift shop with memorabilia you can purchase about Salem.

-The house also offers tours of the space to see what kind of place a ‘witch’ lived in back in the 1600s.
+The house also offers tours of the space to see what kind of place a ‘witch’ lived in back in the 1600s, and is one of the best things to do in Salem with kids.

 5. Bewitched Statue